-You need to publish writing samples first, and a content calendar helps keep you on track.
+You need to publish writing samples first, and a content calendar helps you stick to a schedule.

 What’s a low-tech content calendar?

-Professional writers need to develop the proper work ethic and discipline before they’ll benefit from any fancy publishing software.
+Writers need to first develop the proper work ethic, discipline, and writing habits before they’ll benefit from any fancy publishing software.

 Accordingly, your first content calendar can be low-tech — a simple and easy tool to use consistently for your business blogging.